jkilgus/primitiveEqualityTest/README.md

 # primitiveEqualityTest
-Tests how equal certain unit types are in Java, including int[], object, string, and boolean
+Tests how equal certain unit types are in Java, including int[], object, string, and boolean This is called a Primitive equality test not because it is primitive in its normal definition, but in Java Primitive Units are a specific type that behave a certain way and this example illustrates that behavior.

 		int[] a = {1,2,3};